Meriemamahry/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles contains a script that display the content of two files /etc/passwd et /etc/hosts 4-lastlines contains a script that display the last 10 lines of  /etc/passwd 5-firstlines contains a script that displays the first 10 lines of file /etc/passwd
+3-twofiles contains a script that display the content of two files /etc/passwd et /etc/hosts 4-lastlines contains a script that display the last 10 lines of  /etc/passwd 5-firstlines contains a script that displays the first 10 lines of file /etc/passwd 6-third_line displays the third line of the iacta file